 The Cuyahoga County open space inventory consists of public and institutionally owned open space.
-Four general types are depicted:
+Four general types are:

 - Public Park

-- Other Public/Institutional: Includes non-park open spaces such as airports, school campuses, and some publicly owned vacant land.
+- Other Public/Institutional, includes non-park open spaces such as airports, school campuses, and publicly owned vacant land.

-Open space is an important and vital part of daily life in urban areas because it improves the social health of our communities, enhances environmental quality of our ecosystems, and contributes to the economic viability of our region.
+Open space is an important and vital part of daily life in urban areas because it improves the social health of communities, enhances the environmental quality of ecosystems and contributes to the economic viability of the region.
 Protecting and restoring natural systems, their biodiversity, habitats, and aesthetics will result in a cleaner, healthier and more sustainable County.
-Many existing green spaces are not readily accessible to people because they are hidden or have been historically restricted.
-Providing access to open space and parks can improve individual and community health.
+Naturalized open space is a critical component contributing to storm resiliency which is especially important as the region confronts increasing storm severity due to climate change.

-The Greenprint Viewer also includes layers that identify land status: Probable Vacant Lot and Conservation Easements “Vacant” in this context means an individual parcel without a structure.
+The Greenprint Viewer includes layers that identify land status as Probable Vacant Lot and Conservation Easements.
+“Vacant” in this context means an individual parcel without a structure.
 Vacant lots are critical opportunities for assembling and conserving land where appropriate for conservation.
 Proximity to existing natural resources, such as riparian zones and forested areas, can help drive decision making for land acquisition and/or protection strategies.

 Importance and Value